 Taking a road trip with your dog is definitely an awesome and an unforgettable experience.
 It's also a great way to put some adventure in your lives when the weather is less than favorable.
 To make that trip a more enjoyable experience, keep these things in mind before before hitting the road with your furry friend.
 Plan Ahead When Taking a Road Trip With Your Dog 1.
 Motion Sickness Just … [Read more...]

-Protecting the environment is a hot topic right now.
-You may not know but, in my former career, I was an environmental scientist and water quality specialist.
-I try to share some of what I know here as it pertains to dogs.
-Check out my eco-friendly articles, if you are interested in learning how to be environmentally responsible with your dog in nature.
+Protecting the environment is a hot topic right now (as it should be).
+Check out my eco-friendly articles if you are interested in learning how to be environmentally responsible with your dog in nature.

 You wanted a hiking buddy with lots of energy and that was always excited to go when you are so you got a puppy.
 You can't wait to hit the trails with your new pup and introduce them to a life of adventure.
 But should you?
 Puppies shouldn't go on substantial hikes until their bodies have fully matured.
 So how old should your puppy be before they start hiking?
 At What Age is it Safe for Puppies … [Read more...]

 Although I chose to hike on a weekday afternoon to reduce encountering off leash dogs, I knew we might encounter one or two.
 Chester and Gretel are what you call "reactive" dogs - an off-leash dog running up to them, especially when they are leashed, scares them.
 I rounded the corner and saw two larger dogs, both off leash.
 Their owner was nowhere in sight.
 I pulled Chester and Gretel to the … [Read more...]